neondatabase/website/content/docs/conceptual-guides/branching.md

 ## About branching

-Neon allows you to instantly branch your data in the same way that you branch your code.
-For example, you can quickly and cost-effectively create branches of your production data for development, testing, staging, and variety of other purposes.
-For more information about how you can use branching to improve productivity and optimize your CI/CD pipelines, see [Branching use cases](#branching-use-cases).
+Neon allows you to instantly branch your database in the same way you branch your code.
+You can quickly and cost-effectively branch a database for development, testing, staging, and variety of other purposes, enabling you to improve developer productivity and optimize continuous integration and delivery (CI/CD) pipelines.
+For more information about the different ways in which branching can help improve your development workflows, see [Branching use cases](#branching-use-cases).

+## What is a branch?

-A branch is a copy-on-write clone of existing Neon project created from a current or past state.
-A branch is completely isolated from its parent Neon project, so you are free play around with it, modify it, or remove it it when it's no longer needed.
+A branch is a copy-on-write clone of an existing Neon project branch.
+That branch can be the `main` branch of your Neon project or another branch.
+A branch can be created from a current or past state of the parent branch.
+For example, you can create a branch that includes data up to the point of branch creation or a branch that includes data up to a particular time or a particular Log Sequence Number (LSN).

-Branch creation does not increase load on the parent Neon project.
-You can create a branch at any time without affecting the performance of your production system, and no downtime is required.

-When you create a branch, all of the data in the parent project is available in the branch, but changes to the branch are independent of the parent Neon project project and vice versa.
+A branch is completely isolated from its parent Neon project, so you are free play around with it, modify it, or remove it when it's no longer needed.
+When you create a branch, all of the data in the parent project, in a current or past state according to your selection, is available to the branch, but changes to the branch are independent of the parent Neon project and vice versa.
+A branch and its parent branch share the same history but diverge at the point of branch creation.
+Writes to a branch exist as an independent delta.
+Likewise, writes to a the parent project from the point of branch creation are independent of any child branches.

-## Branching from the Console

-This section describes how to create and manage branches from the Neon Console.
+Creating a branch does not increase load on the parent branch or affect it in any way, which means that you can create a branch at any time without impacting the performance of your production database.

+A branch has the following characteristics:

+- A branch is subject to the same technical preview limits as Neon project:
+  - Project data size is limited to 10GB.
+  - The Point in Time Reset (PITR) window is limited to 7 days of reasonable usage.
+  - The compute node is limited to 1 vCPU and 256MB of RAM.
+- Branches are read-write.
+- An endpoint is created for each branch when the branch is created, which permits connecting to the branch as you would connect to a Neon project from a PostgreSQL client, an application, or the Neon API.

-### Creating a branch
+## Creating a branch

-Creating a branch requires that you have a project to branch from.
+Creating a branch requires that you have a Neon project.
 For information about creating a project, see [Setting up a project](/docs/getting-started-with-neon/setting-up-a-project).

 To create a branch:

-1. In the Neon Console, select the **Branches** tab.
+1. In the Neon Console, select a project.
+2. Select the **Branches** tab.
 2. Click **New Branch**.
-3. Enter a name for the branch.
+3. Enter a name for the branch or leave the field empty to have one generated for you.
-4. Select the project or branch that you want to branch from.
+4. Select a parent branch.
+You can branch from your project's `main` branch or a branch that was created previously.
-5. Select the type of branch you want to create.
+5. Select one of the following branching options:
-    - **Head**: Branch the current state of the parent project.
-The branch is created with all of the parent project data.
+    - **Head**: Branch the current state of the parent branch.
+The branch has access to all data up to the current point in time.
-    - **Time**: Branch a specific point in time.
-The branch is created with the project data as it existed at the specified date and time.
+    - **Time**: Branch from a specific point in time.
+The branch is created with access to project data up to the specified date and time.
     - **LSN**: Branch from a specified Log Sequence Number (LSN).
-The branch is created with the project data as it existed at the specified LSN.
+The branch is created with access to project data up to the specified LSN.
-6. Select whether or not to create an endpoint for the branch.
-An endpoint may not be necessary when using a branch as a backup, for example.
+6. Click **Create Branch**.

+The branch is created with an accompanying endpoint that you can use to connect to the branch from a PostgreSQL client, an application, or the Neon API.

+The branch name is either user-specified or combination of the parent project ID and branch ID in the following format: `{parent-branch-id}-branch-{branch-id}`.
+For example, a branch name comprised of parent and branch ID values looks similar to: `autumn-lake-518875-branch-fancy-lake-471319`

+The branch endpoint name is the endpoint ID and appears similar to: `ep-{endpoint-id}`.
+For example: `ep-purple-frost-523241`

-### Viewing branches
+## Viewing branches

 Branches are listed on the **Projects** page in the Neon Console.